Zymbit-Docs/docs/content/troubleshooting/scm/index.md

 -----
 ### Updated Release 10/10/2023 (RC-23.01 base software unchanged)

-Updated the SCM release to support the B1 release of the SCM hardware.
+Updated the SCM release to support the Rev B release of the SCM hardware.

 Summary of changes:

 #### Pre-loaded OS options
 * Raspberry PI OS Lite 64-bit (Bullseye) - SHIPPED AS STANDARD (NO CHANGE)